- use the mouse to click on the piano keys

-Press keys on the computer keyboard or click on the keys of the piano keyboard to play this virtual online piano simulator.
-Each key on the piano keyboard from C3 to C5 can be played by pressing an associated key on the computer keyboard.
+Every physical computer keyboard allows you to play notes from two octaves between C3 to C5.
+The white keys are mapped to the second row of keys: Tab, Q, ..., [, ] and Backslash.
+The black keys are mapped to the first row of keys: 1, 2, ..., =, Backspace.
 For example, C3 is played by pressing Tab while C#3 is played by pressing 1 and D3 is played by pressing Q and so on.
 Note that B4 is played by pressing the backslash key, while the Enter key plays C5.

 Play any chords with the computer keyboard

 The keys from the row A,S,D and the row Z,X,C are programmed to play white key chords for rich melodies.
 Moreover, with advanced options you can assign any user-defined chord or single note to any key of the computer keyboard.
 Tick the CHORD checkbox to indicate a chord on the piano keyboard and then check it off to create a custom-made chord button.
 This button will play your chord but it can also be configured to be associated with a computer keyboard key.

 You can record anything played by this virtual piano keyboard and play it back at will.
 To start and stop recording check and uncheck the box RECORD.
 A playback button will appear automatically.
 You can have many playback buttons: each with its own recording.
 You can even play back more than one recording at the same time while making another recording to combine them.

 Each recording can be downloaded as a MIDI file.
 Such a file can be played by Windows Media Player directly or it can be converted online for free to an mp3 file.

 First make a recording and then locate the button which plays this recording.
 Next click the settings icon beside the button.
 Then click the download audio button.